Last Updated on

 Bam Cultural Landscapes (2004)

 Inscribed in 2004, this entry into the list of UNESCO World Heritage Sites in Iran features the world’s largest adobe building.
 This building serves as an enormous citadel near the ancient Silk Road route.
 According to historians, the history of this building can be traced back to the time of the Achaemenid Empire.
-During the 7th to 11th centuries, the citadel played an important role for the trade routes.
+During the 7th to 11th centuries, the citadel played an important role in the trade routes.
 The entire ensemble is composed of a large fortress, to which the citadel is a part of.

 In 2003, an earthquake completely destroyed the citadel.
-However, the President of Iran commissioned for the citadel to be re-built following the earthquake.
+However, the President of Iran commissioned for the citadel to be rebuilt following the earthquake.